-Annual retainer for board membership Annual service on the board of directors \$ Additional annual retainer for committee membership Annual service as member of the audit committee (other than chair) \$ Annual service as chair of the audit committee \$ Annual service as member of the compensation committee (other than chair) \$ Annual service as chair of the compensation committee \$ Annual service as member of the nominating and corporate governance committee (other than chair) \$ Annual service as chair of the nominating and corporate governance committee \$ completion of this offering, each non-employee director who will continue as a non-employee director following such meeting will be granted an annual option to purchase shares of our common stock, or the annual grant.
+Annual retainer for board membership Annual service on the board of directors \$ 40,000 Additional annual retainer for non-executive chairperson of the board of directors Annual service as chairperson of the board of directors \$ 110,000 Additional annual retainer for committee membership Annual service as member of the audit committee (other than chair) \$ 7,500 Annual service as chair of the audit committee \$ 15,000 Annual service as member of the compensation committee (other than chair) \$ 5,000 Annual service as chair of the compensation committee \$ 10,000 Annual service as member of the nominating and corporate governance committee (other than chair) \$ 4,000 Annual service as chair of the nominating and corporate governance committee \$ 8,000

+Our policy provides that, upon initial election to our board of directors, each non-employee director will be granted an option to purchase 33,217 shares of our common stock, or the initial grant.
+Furthermore, on the date of each of our annual meeting of stockholders following the completion of this offering, each non-employee director who will continue as a non-employee director following such meeting will be granted an annual option to purchase 16,608 shares of our common stock, or the annual grant.
 The annual grant will vest in full on the earlier of (i) the first anniversary of the grant date or (ii) our next annual meeting of stockholders, subject to continued service as a director through the applicable vesting date.
+The initial grant will vest as follows: 33.4% of the shares subject to the initial grant will vest in 24 equal monthly installments thereafter, subject to continued service as a director through the applicable vesting date.
+Such awards are subject to full accelerated vesting upon the sale of our company, subject to such director's continued service to us through the date of such sale.
+Our non-employee directors who are serving as of the effective time of the registration statement of which this prospectus forms a part are not eligible for an initial grant but will receive the equity award described in "-Non-employee director equity grants in connection with our initial public offering."